 With more than 8.2 million people, New York is undoubtedly the densest city in the United States.
 The “Big Apple” is one of the largest financial, cultural and business centers in the world.
 Its influence in the fields of politics, education, entertainment, media, fashion and art undoubtedly makes it one of the major world cities.
 The city offers an excellent quality of life, household incomes are high and it is full of cultural activities and entertainment.

-The city of New York has one of the most developed and integrated economies in the world, with more than 200,000 companies identified,.
-The New York metropolitan area alone hosts 53 companies ranking in “Fortune 500” – more than any other metropolitan area in the United States.
+The City of New York has one of the most developed and integrated economies in the world, with more than 200,000 companies identified.
+The New York metropolitan area alone hosts 53 “Fortune 500” companies – more than any other metropolitan area in the United States.

 New York is also a hub of international trade.
 With London and Tokyo, it is one of the three command centers of the global economy.
 This is the reason why so many international companies have established their headquarters in Manhattan.
 One employee out of ten in the city’s private sector is working for a foreign company.